 You can enter the Antelope Canyon X only through the Taadidiin Tours.
 The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must be given a tour guide.
 The tour guide must be employed by a company authorized by the Navajo Nation Parks & Recreation Department.
 They will get you with the shuttle to the Antelope Canyon X entrance and the tour will be guided – there is no self-guiding option available to visit this canyon.

 Taadidiin Tours is open every day from 9:00 AM to 3:00 PM.
 The typical tour lasts 1.5h.
 They offer you 2 options:

 - Antelope Canyon X Regular Hiking Tour.
-It’s 1.5 hour.
-No bags, no tripods or monopods.
-You can take only camera, and they are very strict in this limitation.
+It’s 1.5 hours.
+No bags, no tripods, or monopods.
+You can take only a camera, and they are very strict about this limitation.
 Book your trip.

 - Antelope Canyon X Photography Tour – it lasts 3 hours.
-What’s important you are allowed to take a tripod and one camera bag, if you wish.
+What’s important is you are allowed to take a tripod and one camera bag, if you wish.
 You can book it here.

 The most convenient lodging to visit Antelope Canyon X is in Page, AZ.
 There is an excellent selection of hotels in the town.
 On the map below, you will find the current and best accommodation offers with the exact location of the hotels!

-If you are traveling with RV, it might be a more convenient option to choose a campground or RV park.
+If you are traveling by RV, it might be a more convenient option to choose a campground or RV park.
 Unfortunately, options are limited here.
 If you need a campground, we can recommend Page Lake Powell Campground.